Los Angeles Sexual Harassment Attorney

 In most cases, if you do not file a timely lawsuit within the statute of limitations, then there is no chance of recovery.
 However, there is one option that a skilled lawyer can pursue.
 This includes the Continuing Violations Doctrine.
 The Continuing Violation Doctrine may extend the one-year time period if the employee’s lawyer can prove that some of the employer’s conduct fell outside the one-year period AND the conduct was sufficiently linked to the conduct that does fall within the one-year period.

-Here at Miracle Mile Law Group, we receive many questions surrounding sexual harassment.
+Here at Miracle Mile Law Group, our sexual harassment lawyers receive many questions surrounding sexual harassment.
 We will answer some of the most frequently asked questions from employees who face age discrimination, and share some guidance.

 Talk to a Los Angeles Sexual Harassment lawyer today.
 We offer free consultations and you pay nothing unless we win.